 I was already contacted by Avenga.
 At the time I had no ambitions to change my job, but as the time came to take a new Chance I remembered the nice and understanding conversation we had and contacted them again.
 The open, honest and friendly manner carried on the entire application process.
 Everything seemed clearly structured and well thought out.
 Critical questions were answered confidently and honestly.
-All of this gave the impression that has continued since my first day at Avenga: The culture that all Avengas live is one of the main arguments for me.
-The fact that Avenga is technically up to date is certainly an additional bonus for me – it may also be a pro Argument for some others.
-By the way: My application process still went through Sevenval, only the contract had Avenga on top 🙂 .
+All of this gave the impression that has continued since my first day at Avenga: The culture in which all Avengas live is one of the main arguments for me.
+The fact that Avenga is technically up to date is certainly an added bonus for me – it may also be a pro Argument for some others.
+By the way: My application process still went through Sevenval, only the contract had Avenga on top ???? .

 Can you tell us something about your start and the remote-onboarding process?

 Completely relaxed.
 The onboarding was very easily adaptable to a remote process.
-In my first two weeks I got to know all departments and a whole range of colleagues.
+In my first two weeks, I got to know all departments and a whole range of colleagues.
 Everyone patiently explained everything to me about Avenga’s products, structure, customers & ways of working.
-Personally I really liked the self-organized way of doing things, which is exactly how I imagine my working day to be.
+Personally, I really liked the self-organized way of doing things, which is exactly how I imagine my working day to be.
 Everyone gave me the feeling of being welcome.
 There was absolutely no trace of trench warfare or competence wrangling – besides, this is still the case up to this day.

 What are you currently working on?

-Since the beginning my main project has been the relaunch and subsequent support of several sites and the extranet of an insurance company.
+Since the beginning, my main project has been the relaunch and subsequent support of several sites and the extranet of an insurance company.
 I have primarily worked on the frontend, dealing with the ever-growing demands on the infrastructure from a DevOps perspective.
-Partially I support the sales team with assessments and technical research, sit in on interviews as a technician or sketch and implement solutions in smaller projects on my own.
+Partially I support the sales team with assessments and technical research, sit in on interviews as a technician, or sketch and implement solutions in smaller projects on my own.
 The nice thing about a hybrid role of technician and consultant is that you can get a taste of everything.
 That’s why I enjoy my job so much.
 It never gets boring.

 I usually go by the wishes and preferences of my team colleagues.
 I’m personally very good at communicating in writing – which is sometimes better and sometimes worse for others, but I have absolutely no problem making video calls or picking up the phone.
 The only thing I don’t like to use in the team is e-mail, but that’s how everyone else sees it.
 E-mails are actually only used for interdepartmental, technical communication.
-For everything else, our Google Chat is optimal and well used.
+For everything else, our Google Chat is optimal and well-used.

 What is your favorite remote tool?